rca(1) General Commands Manual rca(1)

 Integer mode is selected with any of the following commands, which

-(unsigned decimal), H (hex), O (octal), or B (binary).
-The
+(hex), O (octal), or B (binary).
+The default printing format is

-default printing format is used by the p, P, and autoprint
+used by the p, P, and autoprint commands.
+Regardless of the

-be viewed at any time in any format by using f, d, u, h, o, or b.
+format by using f, d, u, h, o, and b, which correspond to the

 By default the width of rca's integers is the maximum supported,